Sick of your usual boring kitchup or mayo sauce? Want to spice up your meals with some exotic Mediterranean flavours?

 The sweetness of the date honey syrup pairs well with cheese, vegetable, or meat courses.

-Toum is a creamy, garlic sauce, condiment, and a dip that originated from Lebanon.
+Toum is a creamy, garlic sauce, condiment and dip that originated in Lebanon.

 It contains considerable amounts of raw garlic which give a pungent kick to any dish.

 It pairs well with kebabs or grilled meat, and it can be a bold alternative to egg-free mayonnaise to add to your French fries.

 Adding Toum to your vegetables or pasta is a quick way to enrich the foods with garlic flavor.